 Dog Balm – BOO BOO BUTTER™

 Boo Boo Butter – For Your Dog’s Discomforts.
-Handcrafted by Kathy (me) in northern Minnesota from organic or wildharvested material, in solar infused herbal oil and all whipped up in a base of organic Shea Butters.
-I add lots of organic Olive Oil, Castor Oil, Almond Oil, Coconut Oil, Beeswax, Avocado Oil, Cocoa Seed Butter, essential oils and Lotsa Love PLUS Pumpkin Oil, Calendula Oil, Comfrey Oil, St. John’s Wort Oil, Argan Oil and Neem Oil.
+Handcrafted by Kathy (me) in northern Minnesota from organic or wild harvested material.
+I add lots of Organic Good Stuff – Shea Butter, Argan Oil, Olive Oil, Castor Oil, Almond Oil, Coconut Oil, Beeswax, Avocado Oil, Cocoa Seed Butter, Neem Oil, Pumpkin Seed Oil, Calendula Oil, Comfrey Oil and St. John’s Wort Oil.
 No artificial ingredients, no synthetics, no petroleum by-products – ewwww.
 Go here for more info on all of the amazing ingredients found in Boo Boo Butter dog balm.

-Directions: Gentle is the key here.
-Sit with your dog and maintain a quiet calm demeanor.
+Gentle is the key.
+Sit with your dog and maintain a quiet, calm demeanor.
 We live in busy times and the tendency is to slap the dog balm on and go on with our day.
 This is a time to slow down and think only of your dog.
-To help relieve your dog’s stress of not only being in discomfort, but having the area “messed with” be calm and yes, carry on.
+Your focus on them will help relieve your dog’s stress of not only being in discomfort, but having the area “messed with.”
+So, be calm and yes, carry on.

-Clean the allow area and let it dry.
+Carefully clean the allow area and let it dry.
 Use a gentle, mild soap or just cool water.
-Apply BOO BOO BUTTER™ liberally to the affected area and allow these organic goodies to work their magic.
-Give a cookie, treat or play with your dog a bit after application to allow this good stuff to get to work.
-If they are hungry, feed them their dinner to distract while the dog salve gets to work.
+Apply BOO BOO BUTTER™ liberally to the affected area and allow the organic goodies to work their magic.
+Give a cookie, feed their dinner, give them a treat or play with your dog a bit after application.
 Apply 2-3x a day or as needed (that always sounds vague, but you know your dog).

 Generally, ointments and salves are considered much the same thing; a healing external preparation made with medicinal substances in a base of oils and waxes.
 Balms are considered by some to be all of the above, but with more essential oils or aromatherapy oils added.
 There will be a bit more of a scent when you open the container.